ChainSafe/WebZjs/packages/snap/README.md

 }
 ```

+### Build Scripts

+- **`yarn build`** - Standard build for production (only allows production origins)
+- **`yarn build:local`** - Build for local development (automatically adds localhost:3000 to allowedOrigins)

+The `build:local` script will:
+1. Create a backup of the original `snap.manifest.json`
+2. Modify the manifest to include `http://localhost:3000` in allowedOrigins
+3. Run the build process

+### Development Steps

 1. Install dependencies with `yarn install`
+2. For local development: Build with `yarn build:local`
-2. Build the project with `yarn build`
+3. For production: Build with `yarn build`
-3. Host snap on localhost http://localhost:8080 `yarn serve`
+4. Host snap on localhost http://localhost:8080 `yarn serve`